Exact Instability Margin Analysis and Minimum-Norm Strong Stabilization -- phase change rate maximization --: Conclusion

 It should be noticed that the case $\nu_o(0)=n+2$ never happens, because the change of the number ($\nu_o(0)\neq\nu_o(\epsilon)$) with small perturbation $\epsilon>0$ occurs only if the $\sigma$-gain change rate $M_L'(j\omega_c)$ is nonnegative as seen in the first row of the top figure of Fig.~\ref{fig:ex}, which always gives the increase of the number ($\nu_o(0)<\nu_o(\epsilon)=n$) due to the non-negativity of the phase change rate $\theta_L'(j\omega_c)$.

 Finally, the proof for the case $\omega_c = 0$ is almost the same as that for $\omega_c > 0$.
 The only difference is the number of the Nyquist plot segments crossing the real axis at the critical point $1+j0$, which is one instead of two when $\omega_c = 0$.
-Other than this difference, the argument above is still valid.
+Other than this difference, the arguments above are still valid.

 {\it Sufficiency}: The proof of the sufficiency is similar to that of the necessity, and hence we only outline sufficiency of condition (ii-a).
 When the phase (or $\sigma$-gain) change rate is positive, the Nyquist plot of $L(j\omega_c + \epsilon)$ passes through the real axis on the right of the critical point $1+j0$ in the upward direction as shown in the first row of the top figure of Fig.~\ref{fig:ex}.
-This implies that {\ti the} number of crossing points on the real semi-interval $(1, +\infty)$ from the negative imaginary region to the positive imaginary region increases by one (resp. two) for $\omega_c=0$ (resp. $\omega_c>0$).
+This implies that the number of crossing points on the real semi-interval $(1, +\infty)$ from the negative imaginary region to the positive imaginary region increases by one (resp. two) for $\omega_c=0$ (resp. $\omega_c>0$).
 Hence we have $\nu_o(\epsilon)=n$ for sufficiently small $\epsilon>0$, which guarantees the marginal stability due to Lemma~\ref{lemma:MS}.